 To schedule a badge:

-- Click on Add Timeframe below the badge field.
+- Click on Add Timeframe within the badge section.

 The timeframe you've set will be displayed under the badge field, and your apps will automatically display the badge on the asset tile (on supported rows) during the specified period.

-Once the set timeframe expires, the badge will no longer be visible, and the timeframe in Presentation Manager will be reset to the default.
+Once the set timeframe expires, the badge will no longer be visible in the apps, and the timeframe in Presentation Manager will be reset to the default.